rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 The first set of Sailing rules has also been implemented and part of the current beta testing process with more rules to be added in the next months.

-Sadly we couldn't hit the target for a Q2 2022 Early Access release on Steam and now aiming at a Q4 2022, wishlist Hydrofoil Generation now to make sure you won't miss the release date!
+Sadly the target Q2 2022 Early Access release on Steam couldn't be hit and now the team is aiming at a Q4 2022 release.

 [Hydrofoil Generation]: https://hydrofoil-generation.com/
 [hgs_facebook]: https://www.facebook.com/HydrofoilGenerationSailing/